 In addition, changes at the back of the eye (the retina and the optic nerve) are being investigated as potential markers of disease progression in Alzheimer’s disease and other neurodegenerative disorders.

 - Brain Research New Zealand – Training hearing and vision perception in noise in adults with mild cognitive impairment

 - Faculty Research and Development Fund – Early Retinal Markers of Frontotemporal Dementia

 - Brain Research New Zealand Explorer Grant

-This chart was developed by Head of School, Professor Steven Dakin, and his collaborators Professor Roger Anderson (Ulster University, Ireland), and Nilpa Shah (Moorfields Eye Hospital, UK).
+This chart was developed by then-Head of School, Professor Steven Dakin, and his collaborators Professor Roger Anderson (Ulster University, Ireland), and Nilpa Shah (Moorfields Eye Hospital, UK).